About the Author

 • Educational Paths: Both paths demand intense commitment from highly qualified students with a bachelor’s degree in a related field, featuring courses tailored to the specific work the student intends to pursue.

 Both educational paths are intense and require highly qualified students who have earned a bachelor’s degree in a related field.
-Without a doubt, courses are specific to the type of work that the student plans to do.

 Read this: Experts Weigh in on the Future of Healthcare in the Next 30 Years